HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/default-utilities.md

 > Heptacom\HeptaConnect\Portal\Base\Web\Http\Contract\Psr7MessageFormatterContract

-A service to format an PSR-7 HTTP message into a file format, that is similar to HTTP raw communication.
+A service to format a PSR-7 HTTP message into a file format, that is similar to HTTP raw communication.
 It can be used to replay recorded requests using `nc` (netcat), `telnet` and with IDEs by Microsoft and JetBrains.
 See its usage in [this pattern](./patterns/http-client-middleware-dumping-on-bad-request.md).